 Passive Communication in Polyamory

-Communication strategies take central stage in More Than Two Franklin & Eve’s new book on practical polyamory and rightly so.
+Communication strategies take central stage in More Than Two Franklin & Eve's new book.
 Whilst communication strategies are the subject of whole books, More Than Two explores some aspects which are the downfall of many relationships.
 Passive communication is one of them.

 It's 7 years now since our first quad relationship crumbled due to many factors, one of which being that I ~ a quintessentially British woman socialized in middle class etiquette ~ was unable to state my needs.
 I had a high tolerance for unacceptable behaviour.
 I was trained in it.
 So I inadvertently allowed the three members of my quad to cross my boundaries again and again; I didn't assert myself, I couldn't express my feelings and I allowed my grievances to grow and repressed them until they built up to such a fever pitch that no resolution was possible.